-We aim to provide a secure site, but recognise that the site is only as secure as the people who use it.
-Therefore all people on the site have to adhere to the rules which govern it.
+We aim to provide a secure site, but recognise that the site is only as secure as the people who use it therefore all people on the site have to adhere to the rules which govern it.
 These are:

-- Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by visitor badges - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in.
+- All pupil gates are locked at the start and end of the school day - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by visitor badges - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in.